Palamós, Calella de Palafrugell, Begur, Pals... Baix Empordà is one of the historical regions, and with more personality, in Catalonia.

 Outstanding beaches: Calella de Palafrugell, Tamariu, Aiguafreda, Sa Tuna, Sa Riera, Platja Fonda, Cala Castell, Cala Estreta, etc.

 La Bisbal de l'Empordà: situated on the plain of the Empordà, the capital of the region maintains its long tradition of making pottery craft.
 We can discover its history in the Terracotta Museum of Ceramics of La Bisbal.
+We also emphasize the long tradition in the commerce of the antiquities, testimony of this is the prestige of its antique dealers.
 From this town we also must emphasize the Plaça del Castell and the large number of activities and the good atmosphere that prevails during its annual festival, held every year in mid August.

 Ullastret: Iberian village considered the largest in the north of the peninsula and even one of the most important sites of the Mediterranean from this time.
 Outstand its extent and richness of its ruins, which together with the archaeological museum will help us to know their way of life.
 In Ullastret we can also visit the Church of Sant Pere de Ullastret, the walls and various civilian buildings.